SciCatProject/governance/procedures/RATIFICATION.md

 ### Venue and Timing

 A draft of the governance documents was presented to the SC at the 2026 SciCatCon meeting for discussion.
-The first draft was ratified at SciCatCon 2026, while the requested updates were ratified at NoBUGS 2026.
+The requested updates were ratified by the SC at NoBUGS 2026.

 ### Administration